Words Have Power.

 They impact the quality of our friendships, our ability to succeed, and our happiness.
-Often, we are unaware of how words influence our lives.
+Yet, we are often unaware of how deeply words impact our lives.

 Have you ever noticed how some people bring you alive during a conversation, while others leave you feeling drained and depleted?